-As someone who has travelled long distances by train at least six times, I have some advice that perhaps you will find useful.
-A series of fourteen train tips follows.
+As someone who has travelled long distances by train at least eight times, I have some advice that perhaps you will find useful.
+A series of fourteen train tips follows (updated June 2013).

 1. Why the Hell the Train.

 When you travel by train there is practically none of the demeaning bullshit one has to deal with when flying.
 During my train trips, attendants just wanted to make sure my signature on my driver’s license matched the signature on my ticket which also matched the name printed on the ticket.
 Sure, it’s the government, they’re pushing those names through their Super Duper Terramist Spotter 2000 computer program, but it’s way better than subjecting yourself to airport nonsense.
 No one touched my bag -- I could have packed it chok full o’ booze, drugs, illegal immigrants and more drugs [2009 update: “random” searches (at least in Chicago) of unknown intensity make us all feel safer that there’s not a guy with a, I don’t know, pie iron on the train1].
 In addition, I like the slow pace of land-based travel, but sometimes the train is travelling zero miles an hour for a long time and you’re thinking to yourself that you could walk to your destination faster which is a lie and you know it is, be realistic here.
 Anyway, on a train you can get up, stretch your legs, and walk up and down the train cars making furtive eye contact with people who are working on their deep-vein thrombosis projects.

 2. Human Tetris.